Error handling in laravel using try and catch

 Here, the concept of the example is to use the default Laravel User model for database search.
 The User model is automatically created by Laravel itself while creating a new Laravel project.

-To understand this example, we have spilt it into below few steps.
+To understand this example, we have split it into below few steps.

 Creating Controller Methods

-Let's assume you already have an application.
-The first thing we need to do is create a controller which will handle our logic for searching users.
-For creating a controller enter the below command into your terminal :
+Let’s assume you already have an application.
+The first thing we need to do is create a controller that will handle our logic for searching users.
+To create a controller enter the below command into your terminal :

 php artisan make:controller SearchController